oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/prepare-environment/prepare-environment.md

 4. Step 4: Create a new user from IDCS Console

     **Oracle Identity Cloud Service Console** opens in a new tab.

     To add a new user simply click on **Add a user** icon.

     ![Image alt text](images/pre-lab_007.png " ")

 5. Step 5: Add a new user using **Add User** wizard

-    The two-step process starts.
-Follow the **Add user** dialog and provide user details in the first step.
-Provide your own email address to receive Welcome email to activate the user.
+    Follow the two-step **Add user** dialog and provide user details in the first step.
+Make sure that you provide **your own email address** to receive Welcome email to activate the user.

     ![Image alt text](images/pre-lab_008.jpg =50%x*)

     In example above, a new user with username *Candy.Sweets* is created.
-In the following second step, you should assign a new user to groups.
-However, this step is optional as there is no group you can assign to.
-So simply click **Finish**.
+In the second step, you should assign a new user to groups.
+However, this step is optional as there is no group at the moment you can assign new user to.
+So simply ignore it and click **Finish**.

 6. Check newly created user details